Photo courtesy KHM-Museumsverband, Theatermuseum Vienna. Used with permission.

 Poem courtesy "Skating" magazine

-As for his style itself, Irving Brokaw wrote in "The Art Of Skating" that Haines "had less enthusiasm than his contemporaries (the New York Skating Club and the Philadelphia Skating Club and the Canadian skaters) for the invention of one-foot, continuous figures, many of them made in small, kicked circles.
+As for Haines' style itself, Irving Brokaw wrote in "The Art Of Skating" that he "had less enthusiasm than his contemporaries (the New York Skating Club and the Philadelphia Skating Club and the Canadian skaters) for the invention of one-foot, continuous figures, many of them made in small, kicked circles.
 His temperament affected artistic display and correct body positions (after the manner of the Russian dancers, now so much in popular favour), too, but in long, graceful curves or in dance strokes and steps."
 In 1913, George Browne clarified that "since Jackson Haines left before rocking-turns were invented and died five years before a bracket was ever skated, or at least described, he obviously could not have been much of a performer of modern American 'stunts'."